Regardless of where you are in your career, there's never a wrong time to invest in your career development and become a better leader.

 If you aspire to be a manager or leader of an organization one day, then training and further educating yourself will help you get ahead of the curve.
 If you're already a manager or leader of an organization, then training and continuing to educate yourself can help you hone your skills, learn new ideas and approaches, and stay ahead of the competition.

 There are numerous high-quality career development resources to choose from when it comes to upping your leadership game without breaking the bank.
 Below are several free leadership and management resources that provide information, resources, training, or a combination of these aspects.
 Some of these training courses might require you to provide your information to receive the free reports, while several listed also have paid services and training options.
-If you work for a company that's open to employee career development, you might consider talking to your manager to see if the company would cover the cost of any paid training or fee-based services in which you're interested.
+If you work for a company that's open to it, you might consider talking to your manager to see if the company would cover the cost of any professional development books, trainings or courses.

 Free Leadership Training and Career Development Resources